 The protocol is made of commands and responses, all in standard ASCII codes.
 A command is sent from the host computer to the robot: it is starting with an upper case character and followed, if necessary, with numerical or literal parameters separated with comma and terminated by a line feed.
-The response is sent by the robot to the host computer: it is starting with the same character that was initiating the command but using lower case, and followed, if necessary, with numerical or literal parameters separated with comma and terminated by a line feed (\n) and a carriage return (\r).
+The response is sent by the robot to the host computer: it is starting with the same character that was initiating the command but using lower case, and followed, if necessary, with numerical or literal parameters separated with command but using lower case, and followed, if necessary, with numerical or literal parameters separated with command but using lower case, and followed, if necessary, with numerical or literal parameters separated with comma and terminated by a line feed.